 A: Review specific requirements associated with stipends, certificates, or dual degrees.
 Some courses may fulfill multiple requirements within the MSW degree.
 If a course is required for a certificate and meets one of the mandatory categories of the Advanced Practice Concentration curriculum, it can count towards the degree as well as the certificate/stipend requirement.
 The total number of credits per category and for the degree must still be met.
-For questions about stipends, certificates, or dual degrees, please consult with the faculty lead listed on the student portfolio.
+For questions about stipends, certificates, or dual degrees, please visit the MSW Student Resource Portal.